aimllifetime/behavior_cloning/writeup_report.md

 I finally randomly shuffled the data set and put Y% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 30 as evidenced by validation loss is not going lower than 0.0096 and is around 0.01.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.